youtype/mypy_boto3_builder/types_botocore/README.md

 - Set `Pylance` as your Python Language Server
 - Install `boto3-stubs` with services you use in your environment: `python -m pip install 'boto3-stubs[s3,ec2]'`

-Both type checking and auto-complete should work for installed `boto3` services.
+Both type checking and code completion should work for installed `boto3` services.
 No explicit type annotations required, write your `boto3` code as usual.

 ### PyCharm